 Writer’s block.
 It’s a right of passage for even the best writers.
 We all know the feeling: the helplessness that comes with an empty Google doc and the inability to wrangle your thoughts into a coherent sentence.
-Despite the threat of an approaching deadline, you’re still drawing a blank, your vision blurring, the letters on the keyboard appearing completely foreign.
 Before the stress takes over completely, read these tips to conquer your writer’s block:

-All the best ideas come when you are in the shower, I SWEAR.
-If you have already showered for the day, take some time away from your paper in other ways.
+Take some time away from your paper.
 Sitting down for long periods of time is bad for both your health and your writing.
-Try going for a walk, taking selfies with your cat, or playing badminton with some friends.
+Try going for a walk, taking selfies with your cat, taking a shower, or playing badminton with some friends.
 Though you aren’t actively working on your writing, it’s still there in the back of your mind.
 And who knows!
 Maybe a new idea will come to you while you are out and about, living your life.

 2. Start with the easy stuff